Home / Know Your Rights / Georgia

 Your Key Rights Under Georgia Law

 These are your enforceable rights under O.C.G.A. §44-3-220 et seq.
-(Georgia Property Owners' Association Act).
+(Georgia Property Owners' Association Act (POAA)).
 Each right has a specific statute citation you can use in any dispute letter.

 Right to Access Association Records — §44-3-227(c) and §44-3-231(d)

-Under §44-3-227(c), the association must keep its articles and bylaws and furnish copies to lot owners on request.
-Under §44-3-231(d), the association must maintain detailed minutes of all meetings, itemized records of receipts and expenditures, and financial records.
-Submit a written request to your HOA board identifying the specific records — refusal is a violation of the POAA.
+Under §44-3-227(c), the association must furnish copies of articles and bylaws to lot owners on request.
+Under §44-3-231(d), the association must maintain detailed meeting minutes, itemized records of receipts and expenditures, and financial records.
+Submit a written request identifying the specific records — refusal is a violation of the POAA.
+SB 406 adds a 10-year financial records retention requirement effective January 1, 2027.

 Annual Meeting Requirement — §44-3-230

-Under §44-3-230, the association must hold an annual meeting by the last day of its fiscal year.
-If the association fails to hold the required annual meeting, a meeting can be called by lot owners holding 5% of the voting power (or up to 25% as specified in governing documents).
+The association must hold an annual meeting by the last day of its fiscal year.
+If the board fails to hold the required annual meeting, lot owners holding 5% of the voting power (or up to 25% as specified in governing documents) can call one.
 A board that has not held required annual meetings may be acting outside the POAA.

 What Your Georgia HOA Cannot Restrict